 An Idea Taking Hold: India’s overpopulation and poverty are always cited as her greatest problems.
-But among India’s poor children, the next generation’s Srinivasa Ramanujan may be found.
-Lifting the lower classes through education is our best hope for a brighter future, not only in India, but as an example to all the nations of the world.
+But among India’s underserved children, the next generation’s Srinivasa Ramanujan may be found.
+Lifting the underserved sections of society through education is our best hope for a brighter future, not only in India but as an example to all the nations of the world.

 Call it Agastya: The Kuppam campus is located near the place where the three southern states of Karnataka, Andhra Pradesh, and Tamil Nadu meet.
 As for a human being, the name selected for an organization should be auspicious.
 Agastya honors the South Indian sage for whom it is named, and the day’s activities pass under the idol’s gaze.